A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: General higher-order majorization-minimization algorithms

 The reader can find other examples of higher-order surrogate functions depending on the structure of the objective function $f$ in \eqref{eq:optpb} and we believe that this paper opens a window of opportunity for higher-order algorithmic research.
-In the following we define our General Higher-Order Majorization-Minimization (GHOM) algorithm: